Self-learned Intelligence for Integrated Decision and Control of Automated Vehicles at Signalized Intersections: Integrated decision and control with dynamic permutation state representation

 Besides, the value function $V_w$ is designed to evaluate the tracking cost in terms of different reference paths, for which the training process aims to minimize the error between the output at initial state $s_t$ and the predictive tracking cost $J_{\rm track}$:

 This objective function is an unconstrained optimization problem and we can directly adopt policy gradient to update parameters $w$ of value network:

-Accordingly, we not only need to update the parameters of policy and value networks, but also train the encoding network simultaneously in the scheme of E-IDC.
+Accordingly, we not only need to update the parameters of policy and value networks, but also train the encoding network simultaneously in this scheme.
 Once their optimal counterparts are attained by gradient descent optimization based on \eqref{eq.grad_policy}, \eqref{eq.grad_encoding} and \eqref{eq.grad_value}, these three networks will be implemented online to the driving environment.
 Specially, the encoding network $h_\phi$ takes charge of mapping the original observation to driving state, which will be served as the input of policy and value network.
 The value network $V_w$ aims to evaluate tracking performance given a set of candidate paths and choose the optimal one with the lowest cost.
 After that the optimal policy $\pi_{\theta}$ attempts to track this optimal path meanwhile considering the safety requirements to generate the control command to drive the ego vehicle.
-The training pipeline of E-IDC is shown as Algorithm \ref{alg:RL-DP}.
+The training pipeline of IDC with dynamic permutation state representation is shown as Algorithm \ref{alg:RL-DP}.